microsoft/nni/docs/source/experiment/experiment_management.rst

 Management with ``nnictl``
 --------------------------

 The ability of ``nnictl`` on experiment management is almost equivalent to :doc:`web_portal/web_portal`.
 Users can refer to :doc:`../reference/nnictl` for detailed usage.
-It is highly suggested when visualization is not well supported in your environment (e.g., no GUI on your machine).
+It is highly suggested when visualization is not well supported in your environment (e.g., web browser is not supported in your environment).

 Management with web portal
 --------------------------